 exclusive (one parent has the sole right to decision making)

 How the rights are allocated in a Houston child custody case depends on how the parties co-parent.
-For instance, one spouse may want the exclusive right to medical decisions because they were the primary decision maker prior to divorce.
+For instance, one spouse may want the exclusive right to medical decisions because they were the primary decision maker prior to filing for divorce.
 Parents may want to have joint rights so that each party is involved in the decision making process.
 Even when rights are shared, one parent will usually have the exclusive right to designate the residence of the children, decide what school they are enrolled in and receive child support.
 This is commonly referred to as the “primary parent”.

 Can parents share physical custody of children in Texas?

 Yes.
 The Texas Family Code does allow parents to agree that a geographical area will be the “primary residence” of the children.
 In short, neither parent has the exclusive right to say where the children live so long as they reside withing a specified area, usually a school district.
 This may be accomplished by agreement only, normally done in mediation, as the law does not give the courts authority to make such an order on their own.
-Shared custody can be very tricky to make work logistically and should be explained to you in detail by a Houston child custody lawyer.
+Shared custody can be very tricky to make work logistically and should be explained to you in detail by a child custody lawyer.

-What is “standard” visitation?
+What is “standard” visitation in Texas?

+Visitation is referred to as possession and access in Texas.
 Parents may establish customized periods of possession of the children that fits their needs and those of the children.
 In fact, courts encourage parent to arrange periods of possession by agreement as much as possible.
 It is always advisable to remain flexible to adjust to circumstances.
 However, the final decree of divorce or final custody order must include a visitation schedule that will control if the parties cannot agree in the future.
 Agreeing on a visitation schedule is recommended if possible.

 If parents cannot agree on a custom visitation schedule the judge must order one.
 This is typically is the “Standard Possession Order“.
 If the parties live within 100 miles of each other, this standard schedule allows for possession by the parent with whom the children do not primarily reside on the 1st, 3rd, and 5th weekends of each month from 6:00 p.m. (or the time school lets out) on Friday until 6:00 p.m. on the following Sunday (or when school resumes the following Monday); one weeknight each week from 6:00 p.m. to 8:00 p.m. (or from the time school lets out until the time school resumes on the following day).; alternating Thanksgiving and Spring Break holidays; one week at Christmas; and thirty days during the summer break.
 If this parent lives farther than 100 miles away, the weekend and weekday periods may be modified or omitted and he or she will have visitation every Spring Break and for six weeks of the summer break.

 Often times one parent believes that the other parents access to the children should be restricted.
 This may be because the children are very young or because one parent doesn’t trust the other parent take proper care of the children.
 Although the law presumes that the Standard Possession Order is in the children’s best interest, a court can restrict a parent’s access to the children if the need arises.
 A court’s power to restrict a parent’s access can include; no overnight visitation, a schedule that increases in visits over time (step-up plan) and in severe cases, supervised access to children.
 If the above mentioned restrictions are not agreed to by both parents, the court will order them only if it finds that such limitation is necessary for the physical safety and emotion well being of the children.
-A Houston child custody lawyer will be able to present facts to the court if restrictions are necessary.
+A top rated child custody attorney will be able to present facts to the court if restrictions are necessary.
 Courts will often restrict overnight possession or lengthy summer periods for infants or children under the age of three.